5 Things You Don't Know About Elon Musk

 2. He spent up to five hours a day reading as a child and still does.

 Take note, parents: Kids don’t get Elon Musk smart zoning out on TV all day.
 Considering his long list of intellectual pursuits and accomplishments, it’s no surprise that the rocket scientist is and was a voracious reader.
-As a child, he read four to five hours a day, his veteran fashion model mother, Maye Musk, told GQ, consuming super hero-filled comic books and J.R.R.
+As a child, he read four to five hours a day, his veteran fashion model mother, Maye Musk, told GQ, consuming super hero-filled comic books such as Superman, Batman, Doctor Strange, and yes, Iron Man, as well as J.R.R.
 Tolkien epics.

 He still reads books like a madman today, just not the paper kind.
 According to Forbes, the bookshelves in the massive library in his sprawling Bel Air, Calif. mansion remain empty.
 That’s because he “devours books exclusively on his iPhone,” including titles like Walter Isaacson’s Steve Jobs and the Autobiography of Benjamin Franklin.